tyqualters/Illustrators/README.md

 ## 🚀 Overview

-**Illustrators** is an innovative, modern day Pictionary game written in Next.js.
+**Illustrators** is an innovative, modern day Pictionary game made using Next.js.

 This is perfect for:
 - 🎭 Competing with family and friends